Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Confidence Difference and Distance between States

-When $\tr({\mathcal{E}^*(\Pi_s)})$ is small, the above inequality suggests that the confidence change be small when the trace norm between the two density matrices is small.
-However, $\tr({\mathcal{E}^*(\Pi_s)})$ can be very large in high dimensions and in that case, the upper bound becomes very weak.
-We resort to the physical interpretation of trace distance being a generalization of the classical total variation distance.
+When $\tr({\mathcal{E}^*(\Pi_l)})$ is \bww{not too large} the above inequality suggests that the confidence change \bww{will} be small when the trace norm between the two density matrices is small.
+However, $\tr({\mathcal{E}^*(\Pi_l)})$ may be very large in high dimensions and in that case, the upper bound becomes very weak.

+We resort \bww{instead} to the physical interpretation of trace distance being a generalization of the classical total variation distance.
 The trace distance between two quantum states is an achievable upper bound on the total variation distance between probability distributions arising from measurements performed on those states \cite{nielsen_quantum_2010}:

-where the maximization is over all POVMs $\{\Pi_s\}$.
-Using the contractive property the trace norm under any CPTP map, we conclude that the trace norm forms an upper bound to the sum of confidence change of all POVMs,
+where the maximization is over all POVMs $\{\Pi_l\}$ and the factor of $2$ is to restrict the maximal trace distance to be $1$.
+Using the contractive property of the trace norm under any CPTP map, we conclude that the trace norm \bww{constitutes} an upper bound to the sum of confidence changes of all POVMs: